twentworth12/incidentio-mcp/README.md

 - "List all open incidents"
 - "Create a new incident called 'Database connection timeout' with high severity"
+- "Assign John Doe as the incident lead for incident INC-123"
+- "Show me the update history for incident INC-123"
 - "Update incident INC-123 status to investigating"
-- "Show me the details of incident INC-123"
-- "List all available severity levels"

 ## Development